kelvinsjk/mathlified/packages/vite-plugin-sveltekit-mathlified/src/content/271828_meta/2_roadmap.md

 However, this could pose problems with keeping things up to date.
 We may want to move all the components out to a separate library (eg the Svelte SiteKit library).

+### Scroll position

+Our scroll position in the `Content` component is discarded when moving from one page to another.
+We can use [SvelteKit snapshot](https://kit.svelte.dev/docs/snapshots) to restore this on navigation.

 ## Known bugs

 ### ToC links